It has been 8 years since I moved to Budapest, so I decided to write a little summary.

 If you are a newcomer or expats who live here several years, I would suggest to explore a bit more VIII district.
 There is a great tour, organized by Hungarian guy from Budapest Flow which I described here.

-Other option is to join street art tour which includes the history of the murals and the artists behind them.
-Very interesting thing, especially when you hear also little anecdotes about the neighbours (they can be a real pain in the ass).
+Other option is to join street art tour which includes the history of Very interesting thing, especially when you hear also little anecdotes about the neighbours (they can be a real pain in the ass).

 Finally, there is another relatively new thing in the city – Budapest open mic.
 This is great event for everyone who would like to show his musical talent (if he actually has any).
 Together with some of my friends, we think to create a fun club for one of the singer, who we met during one of the open mic events.